This article is derived from the RStudio Package Manager administration guide.

 # Initiate a sync: rspm sync --wait # Create a repository: rspm create repo --name=prod-cran --description='Access CRAN packages' # Subscribe the repository to the cran source: rspm subscribe --repo=prod-cran --source=cran

 The behavior of the repository will depend on the whether your server is set up for lazy or eager downloading.
 This choice is made in the RStudio Package Manager config file.
 Likewise, future updates will occur on a schedule dictated in the configuration file.
-See Section 14.4.3 of the admin guide for more information.
+See Updates from CRAN for more information.

 After completing these steps, the